Introduction to solutions

 Unmanaged and managed solutions

-There are two types of Dynamics 365 solutions: managed and unmanaged.
+There are two types of Dynamics 365 for Customer Engagement apps solutions: managed and unmanaged.
 A managed solution is a completed solution that is intended to be distributed and installed.
 An unmanaged solution is one that is still under development or isn’t intended to be distributed.
 When the unmanaged solution is complete and you want to distribute it, export it and package it as a managed solution.

 The following diagram introduces how managed and unmanaged solutions interact with the system solution to control application behavior.

-The system solution represents the solution components defined within Dynamics 365.
+The system solution represents the solution components defined within Dynamics 365 for Customer Engagement apps.
 Without any managed solutions or customizations, the system solution defines the default application behavior.

 Many of the components in the system solution are customizable and can be used in managed solutions or unmanaged customizations.